I am a Jamaican-born researcher of sound, media, and the people that give it meaning.

 A site offering advice and encouragement for Black women considering a doctoral degree.NAfME Scholarship List

-A compiled list of scholarships made by the National Association for Music Education (NAfME) for music students who are seeking financial assistance to attend college.OSU International Affairs Graduate Grants and Scholarships
+A compiled list of scholarships made by the National Association for Music Education (NAfME) for music students who are seeking financial assistance to attend college.Project Spectrum

 Coalition of graduate students in ethnomusicology, musicology, and music theory striving to improve academia by confronting/challenging discrimination and injustice to improve equity in their respective fields.SEM Awards/Grants